edwindelbosque/the-screening-room/README.md

 - Made informed design decisions to create a user-friendly application.
 - Became comfortable with different network requests like GET, POST, & DELETE.
 - Got to user PostgresSQL to make network requests to the server.
+- Deployment of a Nodejs database into Heroku.
 - Solidified concepts with React to create clean and re-useable components.
 - Became comfortable with Redux’s lifecycle, creating actions, reducers, and connecting them to React components.
 - Understood and solidified concepts with React components, asynchronous code, and Redux testing.